Golf Club Atlas: Discover the Best Golf Courses for Tourists in Morocco

 1. Royal Golf Marrakech – A Historic Oasis Beneath the Atlas Mountains

-Set against the awe-inspiring backdrop of the Atlas Mountains, Royal Golf Marrakech is a testament to Morocco’s rich golfing history.
-Established in 1927, this prestigious course has hosted the likes of Winston Churchill and continues to attract golfers from around the world.
-The 27-hole course winds through ancient olive trees, towering palms, and vibrant cypress groves, creating an atmosphere that’s both serene and challenging.
+Set against the majestic Atlas Mountains, Royal Golf Marrakech is a symbol of Morocco’s golfing legacy.
+Established in 1927, this historic course has welcomed legends like Winston Churchill.
+Today, it continues to attract golfers from across the globe.
+The 27-hole course winds through olive trees, palms, and cypress groves, offering both beauty and challenge.

-- Why You’ll Love It: The classic design offers narrow fairways that require precision, while the surrounding gardens and mountain views provide a picturesque setting.
+Why You’ll Love It: Narrow fairways demand precision, while the gardens and mountain backdrop create a serene setting.

-- Nearby Attractions: Just minutes away, the bustling Medina of Marrakech invites you to explore its colorful souks, historic palaces, and traditional Moroccan cuisine.
+Nearby Attractions: Just minutes away, Marrakech’s vibrant Medina invites you to explore souks, palaces, and authentic Moroccan cuisine.

 2. Mazagan Golf Club – Coastal Luxury at Its Finest

-Located in El Jadida along Morocco’s Atlantic coastline, Mazagan Golf Club offers a unique blend of natural beauty and luxury.
-Designed by golf legend Gary Player, this 18-hole, par-72 links course stretches over 7,484 yards of rolling dunes and lush fairways, with the ocean serving as a dramatic backdrop.
+In El Jadida, along Morocco’s Atlantic coast, Mazagan Golf Club delivers luxury with ocean views.
+Designed by Gary Player, this 18-hole, par-72 links course stretches 7,484 yards across rolling dunes and lush fairways.
+Meanwhile, the Atlantic provides a dramatic backdrop.

-- Why You’ll Love It: The refreshing ocean breeze adds an exciting challenge to your game, while the nearby Mazagan Beach Resort offers five-star accommodations, fine dining, and a world-class spa.
+Why You’ll Love It: The ocean breeze adds challenge, while Mazagan Beach Resort offers five-star rooms, fine dining, and a world-class spa.

-- Local Experiences: Take a stroll through the historic Portuguese City of Mazagan, a UNESCO World Heritage Site, where cobblestone streets and ancient fortresses reveal the town’s rich past.
+Local Experiences: Stroll through the Portuguese City of Mazagan, a UNESCO World Heritage Site.
+Cobblestone streets and fortresses reveal the town’s storied past.

-- Pro Tip: Don’t miss a sunset round—the golden hues reflecting off the Atlantic create a truly unforgettable experience.
+Pro Tip: Book a sunset round.
+The golden light reflecting off the Atlantic creates a breathtaking scene.

 3. Assoufid Golf Club – The Desert’s Hidden Jewel

-Voted as Africa’s Best New Golf Course in 2016, Assoufid Golf Club is a desert masterpiece located just 10 kilometers from Marrakech.
-The course was designed by former European Tour player Niall Cameron, who masterfully integrated the rugged natural terrain into a challenging yet rewarding 18-hole layout.
+Just 10 kilometers from Marrakech lies Assoufid Golf Club, voted Africa’s Best New Course in 2016.
+Designed by former European Tour player Niall Cameron, it integrates rugged desert terrain into a challenging yet rewarding 18-hole layout.

-- Nearby Attractions: After a day on the course, visit the nearby Agafay Desert for a camel ride at sunset or enjoy a traditional Berber dinner under the stars.
+Nearby Attractions: After golf, visit the Agafay Desert for a camel ride at sunset.
+Alternatively, enjoy a Berber dinner under the stars.

-- Traveler’s Tip: The greens are fast and firm—perfect for golfers who enjoy a true test of skill.
+Traveler’s Tip: The greens are fast and firm—perfect for golfers who enjoy a true test.

 4. Royal Golf Dar Es Salam – Rabat’s Prestigious Playground

-A staple on the international golfing scene, Royal Golf Dar Es Salam in Rabat is Morocco’s most prestigious golf course, designed by the renowned Robert Trent Jones.
-Spread across 440 hectares of forest and gardens, the complex features three courses: the challenging Red Course, the scenic Blue Course, and the beginner-friendly Green Course.
+Royal Golf Dar Es Salam in Rabat is Morocco’s most prestigious golfing destination.
+Designed by Robert Trent Jones, the complex spans 440 hectares of forest and gardens.
+It features three courses: the championship Red, the scenic Blue, and the beginner-friendly Green.

-- Why You’ll Love It: The Red Course is home to the annual Hassan II Golf Trophy, attracting top global players.
-The mix of eucalyptus, cork, and palm trees creates a lush environment that’s as beautiful as it is challenging.
+Why You’ll Love It: The Red Course hosts the annual Hassan II Golf Trophy.
+Eucalyptus, cork, and palm trees create lush surroundings that are as demanding as they are beautiful.

-- Cultural Highlights: While in Rabat, explore the Hassan Tower, the Mausoleum of Mohammed V, or relax in the serene Andalusian Gardens.
+Cultural Highlights: While in Rabat, explore the Hassan Tower, the Mausoleum of Mohammed V, or relax in the Andalusian Gardens.

 5. Al Maaden Golf Resort – Where Modern Design Meets Moroccan Tradition

-- Local Recommendations: After your round, unwind at the nearby Palmeraie—a lush palm grove perfect for a relaxing walk or camel ride.
+Local Recommendations: After golf, unwind at Palmeraie, a vast palm grove ideal for walks or camel rides.

-- Insider Tip: End your day with a visit to a traditional hammam spa in Marrakech for a rejuvenating experience that will leave you refreshed for your next round.
+Insider Tip: End your day with a hammam spa session in Marrakech.
+It’s the perfect way to recharge before your next round.

-Morocco is a year-round golf destination, but the best seasons for golfing are spring (March to May) and autumn (September to November).
-During these times, the weather is mild, and the landscapes—from blooming gardens in Marrakech to the green coastal stretches of El Jadida—are at their most vibrant.
+Morocco is a year-round golf destination.
+However, spring (March–May) and autumn (September–November) are ideal.
+During these months, the weather is mild, and landscapes—from blooming gardens in Marrakech to El Jadida’s coastal greens—are at their best.

-Major cities like Marrakech, Rabat, and Casablanca are well-connected by modern highways and train systems.
-For more remote courses like Assoufid or Mazagan, renting a car provides flexibility and allows you to explore the stunning Moroccan countryside at your own pace.
+Major cities like Marrakech, Rabat, and Casablanca are connected by highways and trains.
+For remote courses such as Assoufid or Mazagan, renting a car provides flexibility and the chance to enjoy Morocco’s countryside at your own pace.

-- A light sweater or jacket for cooler evenings, especially near the Atlas Mountains
+A sweater or jacket for cooler evenings near the Atlas Mountains

-While Morocco is relatively liberal, modest dress is recommended off the course, particularly in rural areas or religious sites.
-Basic knowledge of French or Arabic phrases can go a long way, and Moroccans are known for their warm hospitality—don’t be surprised if you’re invited for a cup of mint tea after a round!
+While Morocco is relatively liberal, modest dress is recommended off the course, especially in rural areas and at religious sites.
+In addition, a few words of French or Arabic go a long way.
+Moroccans are famously welcoming—do not be surprised if you’re invited to share a cup of mint tea after a round.

 Beyond the Greens: Explore Morocco’s Rich Heritage